Warner Bros.: New owners

 In 1972, in a cost-cutting move, Warner and Columbia formed a third company called The Burbank Studios (TBS).
 They would share the Warner lot in Burbank.
 Both studios technically became production entities, giving TBS day-to-day responsibility for studio grounds and upkeep.
 The Columbia Ranch (about a mile north of Warner's lot) was part of the deal.

 The Warner–Columbia relationship was acrimonious, but the reluctance of both studios to approve or spend money on capital upgrades that might only help the other did have the unintended consequence of preserving the Warner lot's primary function as a filmmaking facility while it produced relatively little during the 1970s and 1980s.
-(Most films produced after 1968 were filmed on location after the failure of Camelot was partially attributed to the fact it was set in England but obviously filmed in Burbank.)
+One famous film that was filmed at the Warner lot during this era was Blade Runner (1982) by director Ridley Scott.
+Most films produced after 1968 were filmed on location after the failure of Camelot was partially attributed to the fact it was set in England but obviously filmed in Burbank.
 With control over its own lot tied up in TBS, Warner ultimately retained a significant portion of its backlot, while Fox sold its backlot to create Century City, Universal turned part of its backlot into a theme park and shopping center, and Disney replaced its backlot with office buildings and exiled its animation department to an industrial park in Glendale.

 In 1989, a solution to the situation became evident when Warner Bros. acquired Lorimar-Telepictures and gained control of the former MGM studio lot in Culver City, and that same year, Sony bought Columbia Pictures.
 Sony was flush with cash and Warner Bros. now had two studio lots.
 In 1990, TBS ended when Sony bought the MGM lot from Warner and moved Columbia to Culver City.
 However, Warner kept the Columbia Ranch, now known as the Warner Bros.
 Ranch.

 Robert A. Daly joined Warner Bros. on December 1, 1980, taking over from Ted Ashley.
 His titles were chairman of the board and Co-Chief Executive Officer.
 One year later, he was named chairman of the board and chief executive officer and appointed Terry Semel President and Chief Operating Officer.